Mark O. Hatfield United States Courthouse

 Judge You sets Rule 16 conferences after all defendants have answered.
 The parties should be prepared to discuss scheduling at the Rule 16 conference.
 Prior to the conference, the parties shall consult with each other pursuant to Rule 26(f).

 Judge You handles discovery matters informally and discourages formal motions to compel, which take extra time and resources to resolve.
-If the parties have a discovery dispute, they should jointly email Courtroom Deputy Trish Hunt at , and the matter will be quickly set for a telephonic hearing.
+If the parties have a discovery dispute, they should jointly email Courtroom Deputy Trish Hunt at the e-mail address above, and the matter will be quickly set for a telephonic hearing.

 If the parties anticipate they will need the Judge You’s assistance in resolving a deposition dispute, they should contact Ms. Hunt and advise her of the upcoming deposition date and time.